 - Fry a few extra strips of bacon.
 Crumble the extra cooked bacon and refrigerate it to use as a garnish for the finished chowder.

-- Instead of chopped fresh parsley, use sliced green onion tops to garnish each serving.
+- Instead of chopped fresh parsley, use sliced green onion tops, shredded mild cheese, or chopped chives to garnish each serving.